1amageek/cxt/README.md

 - Filter files based on contextual relevance using AI (optional)
 - Copy the result to clipboard
 - Support for code block syntax highlighting
+- Respect `.gitignore` and `.clineignore` files to exclude unnecessary files
+- Skip common directories like `node_modules` by default

 ## Installation